texfaq/texfaq.github.io/FAQ-spawnprog.md

-The latest MiKTeX (version 2.9), and recent TeX&nbsp;Live (from the 2010 release) get around this by having a special ''limited'' version of `\write18` enabled 'out of the box'.
+The latest MiKTeX (version 2.9), and recent TeX&nbsp;Live (from the 2010 release) get around this by having a special ''limited'' version of `\write18` enabled ''out of the box''.
 The idea is to allow only a pre-set list of commands (for example, BibTeX, `epstopdf`, TeX itself, and so on).
 Those on the list are regarded as safe enough to allow, whereas anything else (for example deleting files) still needs to be